saveourtool/diktat/info/guide/guide-chapter-3.md

 <!-- =============================================================================== -->
 ### <a name="c3.16"></a> 3.16 Conditional Statements
-This section describes the general rules related to the сonditional statements.
+This section describes the general rules related to the conditional statements.

 #### <a name="r3.16.1"></a> 3.16.1 Collapsing redundant nested if-statements
 The nested if-statements, when possible, should be collapsed into a single one